A recent article about the failures of pepper spray got me to thinking: why don’t people understand what it’s really for?

 If you’re going to choose a chemical spray as your less-lethal option, heed what I said above: learn how to deploy them, how to decontaminate afterwards, and be prepared with a backup plan if for some reason the spray doesn’t work.

-Learning how to use pepper spray (or Mace) is much easier than learning how to use a firearm — and you can find videos online that will help you, like this selection from the Personal Defense Network.
+Learning how to use pepper spray (or Mace) is much easier than learning how to use a firearm — and you can find videos online that will help you.
 The key to learning how to use chemical sprays is to have an inert training canister, one that is an exactly duplicate of the one you’ve chosen but is filled with a harmless liquid.
 These allow you to find out how far the spray goes, what it covers, how long it lasts, and how to deploy the spray quickly and efficiently.
 In fact, I recommend that you always buy an inert unit every time you buy a “live” one, and that you only buy from companies that produce inert training units.
 Around our house, that’s a hard and fast rule!

 If you’re thinking about carrying OC spray, what should you buy?
 I’m a big fan of the Defender series from ASP Products.
 They consist of an aluminum baton tube into which is inserted a spray cartridge, and you can get both live and training inserts.
 They can be used as a keychain, put into the pocket, or tucked into the waistband.
 The unit has a safety lockout and uses a release at the end of the baton, operating in the same way as a “tactical” flashlight: thumb on the valve, push to release the spray.
 You always know where it’s pointed and where the trigger is.